epi-analysis/SRCP_docs/docs/source/04-Taking-files-on-and-off-SRCP.rst

   :scale: 50 %
   :alt: WinSCP TOTP log in

 5. You should now be connected.
-The triage upload and download folders on SRCP are shown on the right, and your local machine’s folders on the left.
+The triage upload and download folders on the SRCP are shown on the right, and your local machine’s folders on the left.
 You can transfer files between these locations.

 .. figure:: ../../images/winscp-landing.png
   :scale: 50 %
   :alt: WinSCP landing page

 6. Locate the file on your local machine (left side) that you wish to upload.
-Drag and drop it into the upload folder on SRCP (right side)
+Drag and drop it into the upload folder on the SRCP (right side)

 .. figure:: ../../images/winscp-upload.png
   :scale: 50 %